 I once met a young man who said his tiny, conservative Bavarian village was the most boring place on earth (and I tend to agree), and it later turned out that he was was a Vorplattler (professional thigh-slapper) competing at world-class level!
 Ah, those Bavarians!
 So what are the people of your region up to behind closed doors?

 I don't collect anything!
 No, no, that would just be accumulating stuff.
 Ahem.
-So, things I am definitely not collecting (cough, cough) are: images of craftspeople, feminist/womanist stuff, your interesting anecdotes, puns and sayings.
+So, things I am definitely not collecting (cough, cough) are: images of craftspeople and their workshops, traditions and istorical sites, feminist/womanist stuff, your interesting anecdotes, puns and sayings.
 If you send me those things, I will be very happy and will by no means be accumulating them, stroking them and giving them nicknames.
 Nor will I put them in tins and sort them into piles.
 No way.
 That would just be materialistic and silly.
 Which I am not.
 Glad we established that!

 Dictionaries, encyclopediae, maps, blueprints, the entire non-fiction section of the library.

 I make almost everything out of scrap and leftovers, which I think gives it a rough-and-rugged recycling charm.
 If you are in a swap with me and have special needs, be they sensory, OCD, whatever, let me know and I will be glad make your post out of fresh, smooth, new paper.
-If you are visually impaired, please let me know and I will joyfully make you a textured card or one with strong visual contrast.
+If you are visually impaired, please let me know and it will be my pleasure to make you a textured card or one with strong visual contrast.

 I use vegetable-based glues and mineral-based pigment, but I occasionally use leather, feathers or wool.
 If you prefer me to make something vegetarian/vegan, I will be happy to do so.